oliveigah/BN-elixir-in-action/lib/chapter_2/chapter_2.md

 - Lists can be manipulated with List module functions
 - Changes on the tuple does not affect the original data just the references.
 (Data is always immutable)
 - Lists are recursively composed by head and tail structure
+- This recursive structure are useful in many real use cases. eg. [this function](Chapter3.ListHelper.html#sum/1)
 - Because of this, insert a new element on the begining of a list is O(1) while insert on the end is always O(n)

 ### 2.4.6 - Maps